Smaller Venue + Improved Format = Limited Spots Available!

 I was fresh out of graduate school when I discovered the T-Group community in Boulder, Colorado, and I hardly missed a week for over two years.
-I held Sunday nights sacred, and the practice transformed me into a woman who could fully love herself and who could find something to love in literally anyone else.
+I held Sunday nights sacred, and the practice transformed my life-long patterns of judgment and self-criticism into a capacity to fully love myself and find something to love in literally anyone else.

 Around the same time that I discovered T-Group, I also decided to take my first stab at online dating.
 So when I found myself on a first date, nervous as hell but also bored out of my mind, I decided to just… T-Group.

 What ensued changed both of our lives.